 Practical Theology - 8 Credits Non-Thesis (10 with thesis)

-One course (2 credits) in Practical Apologetics.
-An abbreviated form of ST 501, this is designed for evangelism and apologetics to prepare you for counseling non-Christians.
+One course on Evangelism in Counseling.
+An abbreviated form of our Apologetics course, this is designed for evangelism and apologetics to prepare you for counseling non-Christians.

-Two courses (6 credits) are allocated for pursuing ACBC certification:
+Two courses are allocated for pursuing ACBC certification: